volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

     const index = this.hash(key, this.values.length);
     const value = this.values[index];

-    // The value is a Linked List, so get the "head" let current = value.head;
+    // The "value" is a Linked List, so get the "head" let current = value.head;

     // If the "head" contains a "key", return its value